Jamaican schools apply eight “effectiveness” factors to improve student’s performance and behavior.

 How did he do this?
 First, he set clear and focused goals and aspirations.
 The School Effectiveness Study identified the School Improvement Plan as a key ingredient shared by all effective schools.
 Mr. Weir worked with teachers, students and the school board to develop their Plan.

-Data from the school revealed that a small percentage of Donald Quarrie High’s students took the regional exams that would allow them to access post-secondary education opportunities.
+Data from the school revealed that a small percentage of Donald Quarrie High’s students took the regional exams that would allow them to go on to university.
 So the team included a goal in the Plan to increase the number of students to 50%.
 To make this goal a reality, Mr. Weir implemented important changes.

 He created a supportive learning environment by hiring two trained reading specialists and a full-time literacy specialist to help improve students’ low reading and comprehension skills.